-If you have installed and registered the PIAs in the global assembly cache, these versions of the assemblies appear on the COM tab of the Reference Manager dialog box.
-You should avoid adding references to these versions of the assemblies, because there are some development issues that can occur when you use them.
-For example, if you have registered different versions of the PIAs in the global assembly cache, your project will automatically bind to the version of the assembly that was registered last—even if you specify a different version of the assembly on the COM tab of the Reference Manager dialog box.
+If you've installed and registered the PIAs in the global assembly cache, these versions of the assemblies appear on the COM tab of the Reference Manager dialog box.
+Avoid adding references to these versions of the assemblies, because there are some development issues that can occur when you use them.
+For example, if you've registered different versions of the PIAs in the global assembly cache, your project will automatically bind to the version of the assembly that was registered last, even if you specify a different version of the assembly on the COM tab of the Reference Manager dialog box.

 Primary interop assemblies for Microsoft Office applications